-Analysis results were returned for all 60 field soil samples submitted to the MelΔok analysis team during the demonstration.
-In nearly all cases, measured values above instrument detection limits were reported.
-The field sample analysis data are presented in both graphical and tabular formats to assist the developers in comparing their data against the reference data set from the analytical laboratories.
-A series of nine scatter plots (Figures 5-2 through 5-10) are presented in which the MelΔok LIBS data are plotted against the reference laboratory data.
-As a part of the laboratory data validation process, laboratory data from the CAS ICP, CAS AAS, and MSE ICP analyses were averaged together to yield a reference laboratory value.
-(See Chapter 4 for a discussion of the makeup of the reference laboratory data set.)
-Normally, 60 data points are plotted in the scatter plots; however, in many cases the points on the scatter plots are overlaid and are thus indistinguishable from each other.
+Analysis results were returned for 53 of 60 field soil samples from the Metalyzer (Cd, Cr, and Pb) analysis, 60 of 60 for the EG&G ASV (Cr) analysis, and 59 of 60 for the TraceLab PSA (Cd, Cu, and Pb) analysis.
+The results tally reported indications of no detect.
+The field sample analysis data are presented in graphical and tabular formats to assist the developers in comparing their data against the reference data set from the analytical laboratories.
+A series of seven scatter plots (Figures 5-3 through 5-9) are presented on the following pages where the data from the three stripping analysis systems are plotted with respect to reference laboratory data.
+As a part of the laboratory data validation process, laboratory data from the CAS ICP, CAS AAS, and MSE ICP laboratory results were averaged together to yield a reference laboratory value.
+(See Chapter 4 of this report for a discussion of the makeup of the reference laboratory data set.)
+All reported data in excess of the instrument detection limit are plotted; however, in many cases, the points on the scatter plots are overlaid and are indistinguishable from each other.
 The zero bias line extends from the lower left to the upper right of each plot.
-Plotted points falling on or close to this line reveal close agreement between MelΔok LIBS and reference laboratory data.
+Points falling on or close to this line are indicative of good comparability of the stripping analysis data with reference laboratory data.

-The Mel∆ok LIBS data are also presented in tabular form in Appendix A to facilitate their comparison with individual reference laboratory results.
-In the appendix, a series of tables are given in which the 60 sample analysis results are given for CAS ICP, CAS AAS, MSE ICP, reference laboratory, and Mel∆ok LIBS analysis for the nine target elements.
+The various electrochemical analysis data are also presented in tabular form in Appendix A to facilitate their comparison with individual reference laboratory results.
+Tables are presented in which analysis results for each of the 60 soil samples are given for CAS ICP, CAS AAS, MSE ICP, reference laboratory, and each of the three electrochemical analysis systems for the four target elements selected for analysis by the participants.